Have you ever experienced a silence so loud and roaring that felt like a dull noise?

-It’s the scent of warm oil used for Ayurvedic treatments and the less sensuos, nauseating stink of the pans filled with overfried oil in the streets.
+It’s the scent of warm oil used for Ayurvedic treatments and the less sensuous, nauseating stink of the pans filled with over fried oil in the streets.

 Kerala is the smell of the fresh coconuts that some smiling people are always ready to hand to you when you check in in a luxury resort and, if you didn’t know, that’s exactly what “Kerala” means: the land of coconuts.

-Kerala is a land where conventions don’t count: the communism party keeps getting re-elected since 1957 and three religions are able to live peacefully together, without ever crashing, in the same way in which the coloured rickshaws manage to jostle through the crowds without ever losing speed.
+Kerala is a land where conventions don’t count: the communist party keeps getting re-elected since 1957 and three religions are able to live peacefully together, without ever crashing, in the same way in which the colored rickshaws manage to jostle through the crowds without ever losing speed.

 Kerala is the stinging burn of the spices on the tongue and the ever changing taste of the chai; it’s the powdery flavor of the tea and the forbidden taste of cold Kingfishers found in a hidden bar.

 Of all the place I’ve been, of all the place I’ve known, I’ ve never seen such happy eyes, so many beaming smiles born with no real reasons, the smile of someone who look at life with an optimism that, I’m afraid to say, us westerners don’t have.